Ilusion9/delete-files-sm/README.md

-# delete-files-sm
+# Description
-Delete maps and configs.
+Delete files from server.